louxer-crakers/Company-data-dashboard/generator/README.md

 DYNAMO_SALARIES_TABLE=salaries_cache
 ```

+Note:

+- The primary id for salaries table is "salary_id" with type is "number"
+- The primary id for sales table is "sale_id" with type is "number"
 ## 7. Usage

 You can run the script manually for testing or configure it as a system service for production use.